votca/votca/share/doc/INSTALL.md

 ### Resolving the 'not found' dependency errors

 Assuming all the [dependencies](#dependency-installation) have been correctly installed, one or more might still appear 'not found' upon configuring with `cmake` command (see above).
-In this case you will need to find out the 'non-standard' location for each missed out dependency (most often a shared or dynamically loaded library, e.g. `libgromacs.so.*`,  `libhdf5.so.*` etc).
+In this case you will need to find out the 'non-standard' location for each missed dependency (most often a shared or dynamically loaded library, e.g. `libgromacs.so.*`,  `libhdf5.so.*` etc).

 Error messages produced by Cmake usually provide instructive suggestions for resolving dependency issues.
-In particular, an appropriate extra `-D` flag is necessary to specify the path to a missed out package.
+In particular, an appropriate extra `-D` flag is necessary to specify the path to a missed package.
 You will have to rerun the `cmake` command with the relevant flag(s) added.
 For example, in the case of a locally installed version of Gromacs:

     cmake -DBUILD_CSGAPPS=ON -DCMAKE_INSTALL_PREFIX=${prefix} -DWITH_GMX=ON -DGROMACS_INCLUDE_DIR=$HOME/gromacs/include -DGROMACS_LIBRARY=$HOME/gromacs/lib/libgromacs.so ..